nextgis/docs_ngweb/source/webmaps_client.rst

    Numbers indicate: 1 – map; 2 – map zoom tools; 3 - layer tree; 4 – dropdown menu for selected layer; 5 - search bar; 6 - "Share"; 7 - "Print map"; 8 - dropdown list of basemaps; 9 – map tools; 10 - status bar.

-Web client includes two main components: a map (see item 1 in :numref:`ngweb_webmap_client`) and layer tree (see item 3 in :numref:`ngweb_webmap_client`).
+Web client includes two main components: a map (see item 1 in :numref:`webmap_client`) and layer tree (see item 3 in :numref:`webmap_client`).

-In a search bar (see item 5 in :numref:`ngweb_webmap_client`) during text input there will be performed a search using two sources:
+In a search bar (see item 5 in :numref:`webmap_client`) during text input there will be performed a search using two sources:
 1. In attributes of layers added to a map.
 2. In address database of OpenStreetMap.

 Results are shown as user inputs text with feature numbers for attribute search and full addresses.
 Found features that have a text in attributes are shown first and then addresses containing search text are shown.
 After a click on a search result map changes extent to show selected feature.

-To share a link to a map use the function "Share" (see item 6 in :numref:`ngweb_webmap_client`), to print a map use the function "Print map" (see item 7 in :numref:`ngweb_webmap_client`).
+To share a link to a map use the function "Share" (see item 6 in :numref:`webmap_client`), to print a map use the function "Print map" (see item 7 in :numref:`webmap_client`).

-Status bar (see item 10 in :numref:`ngweb_webmap_client`) displays current map scale.
+Status bar (see item 10 in :numref:`webmap_client`) displays current map scale.
 After a click on a map a window with click coordinates and features in this point (if there are any of them) appears.

-When a layer is  selected in a tree you can open a layer menu (see item 4 in :numref:`ngweb_webmap_client`) with the following actions:
+When a layer is  selected in a tree you can open a layer menu (see item 4 in :numref:`webmap_client`) with the following actions:

 * Description
 * Zoom to layer